benjithaimmortal/monjibram/readme.md

-#   A personal site with family info
+#   A personal site with resume, portfolio, etc
-##  Built on Jekyll, for hosting with GitHub Pages
+##  Built on Jekyll, hosted with GitHub Pages